Connect With Us (+1) 646 827 3800

 Oh to live on Sugar Mountain, with the barkers, the colored balloons, and the music pirates replacing the music labels.
 You can’t be twenty on Sugar Mountain, unless you’re ready for business change.

-And my youngest son, just a couple of years away from being twenty and hoping to work in music management as I mentioned in this piece on Louis CK and changes in the media business, had best be paying attention.
+My youngest son, just a couple of years away from being twenty and hoping to work in music management as I mentioned in this piece on Louis CK and changes in the media business, had best be paying attention.

-Neil Young, a musician who over a career spanning nearly fifty years had been portrayed as everything from cranky and crotchety to progressives and forward thinking, gets it.
+Neil Young, a musician who over a career spanning nearly fifty years had been portrayed as everything from cranky and crotchety to progressive and forward thinking, gets it.
 Mr. Young has come out and said—I’m not kidding—Piracy is the New Radio.

 Elvis Costello acknowledged that his fans were downloading his music, and stopped just short of encouraging it.
 But Neil Young isn’t stopping with just a <wink wink>.